AnushkaKhare-Eng/UserAuthenticationSystem/README.md

 ```
 ## User Model and Creating a database
-Then we will create models for authenticating users
+Creating models for authenticating users
 ```ruby
 #Creating a user model